Kepler Wessels was a former Australian and South African cricketer who had a successful international career as an opening batsman and captain.

 Saying this, in 1992 when the subject of a ‘World XI’ was discussed, Ravi Shastri smashed 206 at the SCG (Sydney Cricket Ground), and was Shane Warne’s first test wicket.

-My brother questioned why I didn’t have Ravi in my World XI, he had after all just scored 206.
-I argued, ‘just because a batsman scores a double century doesn’t make him one of the best batsmen in the world’.
+My brother questioned why I didn’t have Ravi in my World XI, having just scored 206.
+I argued, "Just because a batsman scores a double century doesn’t make him one of the best batsmen in the world."

-Accident or otherwise, you wouldn’t select Dizzy as your number 3 on that performance.
-As it was, Dizzy was never selected again full stop; not even for his bowling, let alone batting!
+Accident or otherwise, you wouldn’t select Dizzy as your number 3 solely on that performance.
+As it was, Dizzy was never selected again full stop; not even for his bowling!

 So back to Kepler, whilst reaching three figures on debut for Australia is an incredible achievement, 6-months later he became the first international player to score a century in Sri Lanka, the island-nation only gaining test-status in 1982.